polluks/SMC/tsc/docs/pages/translating.md

 Rule No. 1: Read the [Gettext manual](https://www.gnu.org/software/gettext/manual).

-As a developer, always use the macros defined at the top of `i18n.hpp` for retrieving the translations, don’t call gettext() directly, or your strings will not be found by `xgettext`.
+As a developer, always use the macros defined at the top of `i18n.hpp` for retrieving the translations in the C++ code.
+Don’t call gettext() directly, or your strings will not be found by `xgettext`.
 If for example you want to make "Hello, world" translatable, this is how it would look like:

 ~~~~~~~~~~~~~~~~~~{.cpp}
 std::cout << _("Hello, world") << std::endl;
 ~~~~~~~~~~~~~~~~~~

 This way, `xgettext` as called by `rake potfile` will find the string and add it to the `.pot` file so that translators can find it.
-Avoid the use of the `UTF8_()` macro, it only exists for CEGUI 0.7 interaction and should be removed when the CEGUI 0.8 move has been completed.
+The `UTF8_()` macro is specific to translation of CEGUI strings (see below).

 Be sure to use the `PL_()` macro when you have messages that report amounts of something.
 Different languages can have more plural forms